top of page

 After that, accuracy decreases in this order: axillary (underarm), tympanic (ear), and finally temporal (forehead) thermometers.

-Although temporal thermometers became widely used in 2020 due to their convenience, they are often less reliable because external factors like room temperature and skin moisture can interfere with the reading.
+Although temporal thermometers became widely used in 2020 because of their convenience, they are often less reliable because external factors like room temperature and skin moisture can interfere with the reading.

 How High is Too High?